jrang188/alpine/content/posts/cloud_native_haiti.md

 docker-compose to orchestrate the different layers, seamlessly managing the services, networks, and volumes needed to run this application.
-The Docker containers run on top of a virtual machine (VM) within SFU’s server or a virtual private server (VPS) managed by HHA.:br The project’s three layers exist within a single codebase.
+The Docker containers run on top of a virtual machine (VM) within SFU’s server or a virtual private server (VPS) managed by HHA.\:br The project’s three layers exist within a single codebase.
 In addition, the project also has a common directory containing all the code that can be shared with the frontend and backend, such as report templates,